-Allocated economic capital is the basis for quantifying the concentration risk at the level of individual borrowers and groups of affiliated customers as well as with concentrations in industries, countries and currencies.
-The quantification is part of the Portfolio Steering Framework (in place since 2015).
+Allocated economic capital is the basis for quantifying the concentration risk at the level of individual borrowers and groups of affiliated customers.
+The quantification is part of the portfolio steering framework (in place since 2015).

-Appropriate limits are determined for countries, for industries for the segment Corporates, Real Estate & Public and for currencies and constitute an integral part of the efforts to control total Bank risk.
+Appropriate limits are determined for countries, for industries for the segment Corporates, Real Estate & Public Sector and for currencies, and constitute an integral part of the efforts to control total Bank risk.